How to Apply

 Students can be denied admission on the basis of their academic record, behavioral record, or their English language proficiency.
 Students can also be denied admission when TAS lacks a program to meet their individual needs.
 Denied students may not reapply for the same academic year.

 STEP 5: SUBMISSION OF FINAL DOCUMENTS FOR ACCEPTED APPLICANTS

-E. Medical Examination Form to be completed and signed by a physician.
-The completed Medical Examination Form is emailed to email@example.com.
+- Medical Examination Form to be completed and signed by a physician.
+The completed Medical Examination Form is emailed to firstname.lastname@example.org.

-F. Copy of Immunization records, email to firstname.lastname@example.org
+- Copy of Immunization records, email to email@example.com

-H. Tuition and all fees must be received before the student can attend classes
+- Tuition and all fees must be received before the student can attend classes